 Tip: Always keep a sturdy pair of shoes and a flashlight near your bed and handy in case of a sudden evacuation at night.

 For more information on emergency supplies, visit http://www.ready.gov/.

 ARE YOU FINANCIALLY PREPARED FOR A WILDFIRE?

+Protect what is important to you and get your finances and property ready for wildfires.
 A home is generally your largest asset.
 Protect it.
 Insurance is the critical back-up plan enabling you to rebuild your home after a wildfire.
 Federal catastrophe grants are not enough to rebuild a home.
 Make sure your family’s financial safety net is in place in case disaster strikes.